Billie Eilish slams Texas abortion law on Austin City Limits stage: ‘My body, my f—— choice!’

 The comments refer to Senate Bill 8, which bans abortion once cardiac activity is detected, which is usually around six weeks into a pregnancy and before many people even realize they’re pregnant.
 The polarizing Republican-led bill snagged global headlines after going into effect Sept.
 1, becoming the most restrictive abortion law in the U.S.

-While it’s faced praise from conservatives, opponents say it’s a full-on abortion ban disguised as a limitation.
+While it’s received praise from conservatives, opponents say it’s a full-on abortion ban disguised as a limitation.

-Many (including President Joe Biden) say it’s in direct violation of Roe v.
-Wade — and may even be the unraveling of the Supreme Court’s abortion-legalizing 1973 decision.
+Many, including President Joe Biden, say it’s in direct violation of Roe v.
+Wade — and may be the unraveling of the Supreme Court’s abortion-legalizing 1973 decision.

 SB 8 also does not include exceptions for victims of rape or incest.
 In response to detractors, Gov. Greg Abbott said the law gives rape victims the six-week period to get an abortion and thus “does not do that [force victims to have their assaulter’s child].”
 Instead, Abbott said Texas would “eliminate” rapists.
 The comments were widely ridiculed and debated, as many argue there’s not a realistic way to do this.